mspncp/gosu-wiki/To Do.md

   * Create Rakefile to put everything together
   * Build Retina-ready icns that still works on 10.5; see http://stackoverflow.com/questions/12772346/retina-ready-icns-icon-file-on-10-5-leopard-size-limit
   * See if we can just use Tokaido instead
+  * Point out that the RubyGosu.app lib dir can be cleaned up

 ## Gosu iOS
   * Add \_\_attribute\_\_((aligned(16))) to Gosu::Transform and make it binary compatible with GLKits GLKMatrix4